surge-sh/example-codeship/README.md

 ## Getting started

-Continuous Integration services like [Codeship](https://codeship.com) make it possible to run Surge and publish your project each time you push to a GitHub or Bitbucket repository.
+Continuous Deployment services like [Codeship](https://codeship.com) make it possible to run publish your project on Surge each time you push to a GitHub or Bitbucket repository.

-### Get your token
+This guide will walk you through:

+1. Getting your Surge token, so Codeship can login to Surge on your behalf
+2. Adding Surge as a `devDependency`, so Codeship can install Surge
+3. Setting up your project on Codeship, so you can publish each time you push to GitHub or Bitbucket

 First, you’ll need your token from the Surge CLI.
 This secret key lets services like Codeship login and publish projects on your behalf.
 Get your Surge token by running the following command in your terminal: